Skip to content

 • Defines the features of the product.

-• Sets development schedule by prioritizing product backlog.
+• Sets development schedule by prioritising product backlog.

 • Adjusts features and priorities every sprint.